bg-icon

 The Manager will, prior to making an investment, establish that the criterium of ‘do no significant harm’ (DNSH) to any other environmental or social objectives is met.
 The Manager shall, and will ensure that the Fund, monitor(s) that any investment made in a Borrower continues to qualify as a Sustainable Investment throughout the duration of the Loan granted to such Borrower, which includes assessments on DNSH on both the environmental and social objectives.

 Before making an investment, and during the monitoring, the Manager applies the climate and other environment-related PAI indicators (as reflected in Table 1 of Annex I to the Delegated SFDR Regulation (EU 2022/1288)) to assess the DNSH on any of the other environmental objectives.
 In respect of the additional indicators as reflected in Table 2 of the Delegated SFDR Regulation, the Manager determines per (prospective) Borrower which indicators are relevant and thus, can be used (in addition to the mandatory PAI indicators reflected in Table 1) to assess the DNSH on the other environmental objectives for the respective investment in the (prospective) Borrower.
 The additional PAI indicators are chosen based on the nature of the activities that are developed and/or deployed by means of the Loan.
-Potentially relevant additional climate and other environmental PAI indicators, based on the focus markets of the Fund, could be (1) emissions of air pollutants, (2) investments in companies without carbon emission reduction initiatives, and (3) breakdown of energy consumption by type of non-renewable sources of energy.
+The additional climate and other environmental PAI indicators, based on the focus markets of the Fund, are (1) investments in companies without carbon emissions reduction initiatives and (2) water usage and recycling.

 The Manager will not finance a project that contributes to attaining one or more of the Fund objectives but where the Manager, in general terms, considers if the project deteriorates (local) social or ecological conditions.
-Potential considerations could include, but are not limited to; disruption to local communities, inequitable access, job displacement, strain to power grids, inefficient grid use, and negative environmental impact.
+Potential considerations could include, but are not limited to; disruption to local communities, inequitable access, job displacement, and negative environmental impact.
 The analysis and the weighing of considerations is done by the Manager.

 The Manager in any case applies the mandatory PAI indicators included in Table 1 of Annex I of the SFDR Delegated Regulation.
 In respect of each of these indicators, the Manager has formulated a method and relevant bandwidths or thresholds, as relevant to determine the DNSH on the other environmental objectives or the social objectives.
 In addition to the assessment of the mandatory PAI indicators, the Manager shall assess the relevant additional PAI indicators for the relevant (prospective) Borrower and will determine the suitable method and bandwidths or thresholds, as relevant to measure the DNSH on the other environmental objectives or the social objectives on a case-to-case basis.